asafeeson/asafeeson/README.md

 # Hi, I'm Gleb Kochergin aka Asafeeson 👋

-I'm a **freelance full-stack developer** passionate about crafting robust, scalable, and modern web applications.
+I'm a **freelance commercial full-stack developer** passionate about crafting robust, scalable, and modern web applications.
 From beautiful frontends to powerful backends (and all the DevOps magic in between), I thrive on building complete solutions.

 ## 🔹 Tech Stack & Top Skills